2020 Vision Podcast

 - The twenty-fifth anniversary of the Wisconsin Leadership Institute, devoted to supporting and celebrating four core values: courage, compassion, continuous learning, and service to the human community.

-- The fifth anniversary of Our Better Angels, originally created as a subsidiary of the Wisconsin Leadership Institute.
+- The fifth anniversary of Our Better Angels, a subsidiary of the Wisconsin Leadership Institute.

 All of these anniversaries have strong ties to Ripon, Wisconsin, which is the home of Our Better Angels, the Wisconsin Leadership Institute, and Ripon College.
 Ripon College supports an endowed professorship in Servant Leadership.
 US Senator Gaylord Nelson, founder of Earth Day, was awarded an honorary doctoral degree from Ripon College.
-Carrie Lane Catt, leader of the movement for woman suffrage and founder of the League of Women Voters, was born in Ripon.
-We’ll have more to say about all six of these anniversaries and how we can all pitch in to celebrate throughout the course of 2020.
-Please stay tuned.
-Meanwhile, you can learn more from the video clips below.
-Individual segments are available by clicking the links.
-To watch the full clip, just click on the window.
+Carrie Lane Catt, a leader of the movement for woman suffrage and founder of the League of Women Voters, was born in Ripon.
+On September 30, 2020, the Ripon College Center for Politics and the People held a Zoom conference entitled “The Right to Vote: Past, Present, and Future,” highlighting the centennial of the Woman Suffrage amendment and the founding of the League of Women Voters.
+The podcast above summarizes that story.